dbissell6/MISC/README.md

 # MISC
 The drawer for things with no proper place\n

-Calibration/or is a hard challenge from HTB CA:2023
+Calibration/or is a hard Misc challenge from HTB CA:2023